 Step 4: File Certificate of Formation with the Alabama Secretary of State

 To make your LLC official, you’ll need to file a certificate of formation with the state.
 This is the legal document that officially creates your LLC as a legal entity in Alabama.
-The articles of organization include information about your LLC, such as its address, owners, and registered agent information.
+The Certificate of Formation include information about your LLC, such as its address, owners, and registered agent information.

 An operating agreement is not required in Alabama but is highly recommended.
 It is not filed with the state, but instead kept in your LLC’s records and used to resolve disputes, even in court.